tomjaguarpaw/2020-munihac-opaleye-workshop/README.md

 * DO THIS STEP AS EARLY AS POSSIBLE!

-  Install and build the example database.
+  Install and build the workshop repository.
 Building `aeson` (one of the dependencies) can take a long time so it would be a good idea to do this part well before the workshop.